Óscar Arias

-Óscar Arias Sánchez (/es/; born 13 September 1940 in Heredia, Costa Rica) is a Costa Rican activist and Nobel Peace Prize laureate.
-He was President of Costa Rica from 1986 to 1990 and from 2006 to 2010.
+Óscar Arias Sánchez (/es/; born 13 September 1940) is a Costa Rican politician, activist and Nobel Peace Prize laureate who was the president of Costa Rica from 1986 to 1990 and from 2006 to 2010.

 Arias was awarded the Nobel Peace Prize in 1987 for his proposal of a negotiated solution to the Central American crisis.
 He sought the support of the Contadora group for his plan, which involved the removal of all foreign powers from the region, an end to aid for antigovernment guerrillas in El Salvador and Nicaragua, and the implementation of democratic principles and a compromise peace for social reconstruction.
-Although his plan was not officially adopted, its key concepts were later reflected in the settlements in El Salvador (1990-1993) and Nicaragua (1989-1990).
+Although his plan was not officially adopted, its key concepts were later reflected in the settlements in El Salvador (1990–93) and Nicaragua (1989–90).

 He was also a recipient of the Albert Schweitzer Prize for Humanitarianism and a trustee of Economists for Peace and Security.
 In 2003, he was elected to the board of directors of the International Criminal Court's Trust Fund for Victims.

-Early life
+Early life and education

-Arias was born into an upper-class family in the province of Heredia.
+Arias was born into an upper-class family in the province of Heredia, whose ancestors included Ana Cardoso, an enslaved woman from Cartago.
 Arias concluded his secondary schooling at the Saint Francis College in the capital city of San José.
 He then went to the United States and enrolled in Boston University with the intention of studying medicine, but he soon returned to his home country and completed degrees in law and economics at the University of Costa Rica.
 In 1967, Arias traveled to the United Kingdom and enrolled in the London School of Economics.
 He received a doctoral degree in political science from the University of Essex in 1974.